-Campkin's research, carried out with Laura Marshall for the UCL Urban Laboratory, found that London's LGBT+ venues were fast disappearing – down by 58 per cent in just 10 years.
+Campkin's research, carried out with Laura Marshall for the UCL Urban Laboratory, found that London's LGBTQ+ venues were fast disappearing – down by 58 per cent in just 10 years.
 This research is the basis of an exhibition on show now at Whitechapel Gallery, Queer Spaces: London, 1980s - today.

 Campkin, who is also professor of urban history and theory at The Bartlett, is calling for architects and designers to take a more active role in supporting the city's queer community, as well as other marginalised groups.